Provotorov-A-A/qt_cmake_project/README.md

 1. You can also use help script to to execute *clean* and *install* targets.
 Use help:

    `./scripts/make.sh --help`
 2. You can add or change default environment variables (add cmake path for example) in *./scripts/set_env.sh* file that will be executed before any command with ./scripts/make.sh help file.
-Also You can add or change default CMake variables by adding it to *./CMakeLocal.txt* file that will be included in CMakeLists.txt file.